Costa Rica – Intrepid Travel Small Tour Group – My 50th Birthday

-In hindsight, this was quite funny as Lisa & I were in the same canoe & both had totally different ideas of how to navigate the mangroves, which at terms were very narrow!
+In hindsight, this was quite funny as Lisa & I were in the same canoe & both had totally different ideas of how to navigate the mangroves, which at times were very narrow!

 This led to a few heated ‘discussions’!